scysys/AzuraCast-Ubuntu/README.md

-# AzuraCast Traditional Installer for Ubuntu 22.04
+# AzuraCast Traditional Installer for Ubuntu 22.04 LTS

 **Some things to know:**